w3woody/OCTools/README.md

 ---

 _Update March 29, 2019:_ I'm currently working on an [updated document](http://htmlpreview.github.io/?https://github.com/w3woody/OCTools/blob/master/Docs/UsingOCTools.html) which gives more up-to-date instructions for downloading, installing and using OCTools.
-This is a work in progress, but it is more up to date than the documentation that follows.
+This is a work in progress, and will eventually include various tutorials showing off how to use OCYacc and OCLex to generate Objective-C and C++ parsers.

 Over the next few weeks all the documentation will be revised, and hopefully will make it easier to integrate and use OCTools.